bartlett705/hams-near-me-server/README.md

 ## Instructions for use

 1. Download and unzip some `.dat` files from [ULS](https://fcc.gov).
-2. Enter the name of the `EN.dat` file you wish to parse into `read-huge-file.js`.
+2. Enter the path of the `EN.dat` file you wish to parse into `read-huge-file.js`.
 3. `node scripts/read-huge-file`.
 4. Wait a bit(!!!)
 5. `npm start` to load the server on local port 7337.
 You should now be able to `npm start` in the client project as well and connect to `localhost:8080` to see it all working.